Skip to content

 Q: What about https://go.dev/blog/toolchain?

-A: It is about forward-compatibility, vmatch installs the Go version specified in your project.
-I've found Go's promises of backward-compatibility to be squishy in practice, brew install go has not been sufficient for some project setups.
+A: Toolchain is about forward-compatibility, vmatch installs the Go version specified in your project.
+I have found Go's promises of backward-compatibility to be squishy in practice, brew install go has not been sufficient for some project setups.

 Q: What about go run?
 (Go 1.24 and after go run calls are cached)